falconpunch082/la-crime-visualiser/README.md

 **Launch**

 There is no need for installation to view this project.
 The visualisation is hosted on a GitHub Pages website that is linked in this repository.
 As for the API, the link is provided within the visualisation website during startup.

+---

+**Local Development Setup**
+You need to create dbpassword.txt in the project working directory and paste your desired database password there.
+Note: make sure to NOT commit this file to Git.